 This annual event is renowned throughout Mumbai as it has given platform to several thousands of students for their first competitive performances on stage.
 Many of the participants, over the years, have become famous and expert artists in their respective fields.

-Throughout these 34 years, Mr. and Mrs. Karkare have always been in charge of organisation and execution of the event with their own LEAF members in the initial years and currently the GDS students as volunteers.
+Throughout these 34 years, Mr. and Mrs. Karkare have always been in charge of organisation and execution of the event with their own LEAF members in the initial years - and now the GDS students as volunteers.

 - Organising "Rare book exhibitions"